writefreely/documentation/admin/commands.md

 # Admin Commands

-The following application flags allow administrators to perform certain actions on their instance, including installing, upgrading, or maintaining it.
+The following application commands allow administrators to perform certain actions on their instance, including installing, upgrading, or maintaining it.

 ## Options